DeepBrain-AI/docs/docs/aihuman/android-sdk/aiplayer/setup.md

 :::info AIPlayer(AI3DPlayer) Full setup process (4 steps)

 - Step 1: Authenticate SDK user.
-(Callback returns failure if userKey is not valid.)
+(Callback returns failure if appId and userKey are not valid.)
 - Step 2: Get a list of available AIs.
 (Failure is returned if authentication is not performed.)
 - Step 3: Create and return the AIPlayer.
 - Step 4: Initialize the AIPlayer with one of the AI models.